 Excerpt from Duplicator Days, an article written by Moore celebrating the glory days of UK fanzine scene and the key role of his friend Steve Moore, published in 2018 in Fanscene n.1.
+You can read the complete article downloading the fanzine HERE, page 6-8.

-You can enjoy the whole Fanscene archive HERE
+You can enjoy the whole Fanscene archive HERE.

 Also check the amazing project by editor David Hathaway-Price HERE: a digital repository of the Comics Fanzines published in the UK!
 Fantastico!